 Best Budget Studio Headphones Selection Methodology

-This guide focuses on finding the best budget studio headphones in the sub $100 price range, and as always.
+This guide focuses on finding the best budget studio headphones in the sub-$ $100 price range.
 This means that some popular headphones priced above $100 are not included, like the Audio Technica ATH-M50x, Beyerdynamic DT 770 PRO, Sennheiser HD 560s, and more.
 We did our best to ensure that we only include those that you can readily buy from major music retailers in the USA.

-For this update, we ended up with a short list of 38 sets of headphones, including ones from some of the best headphone brands like the Beyerdynamic DT 240 Pro, Audio Technica ATH M40x, Sennheiser HD 280 Pro, AKG K240 Studio, Superlux HD 681, and others.
-We then collected and analyzed ratings and reviews from retailers, forum discussions and expert recommendations.
-The data piled up to over 186,000 sources which were processed by the Gearank Algorithm which resulted in rating scores out of 100 for all the short-listed headphones.
+For this update, we ended up with a short list of 39 sets of headphones, including ones from some of the best headphone brands like the Beyerdynamic DT 240 Pro, Audio Technica ATH M40x, Sennheiser HD 280 Pro, AKG K240 Studio, Superlux HD 681, and others.
+We then collected and analyzed ratings and reviews from retailers, forum discussions, and expert recommendations.
+The data piled up to over 210,500 sources, which were processed by the Gearank Algorithm, which resulted in rating scores out of 100 for all the short-listed headphones.

 About the Author and Contributors